Techtonica/curriculum/react-js/react-part-5-full-apps.md

 With your daily pair, review each other's code from above and see if you can explain how each part is working.
 Add some `console.log` statements to verify your understanding.

-Next, pair program to add a feature: Create Todo, sorting and try to do it on your own.
+Next, pair program add these features: Create Todo, Sorting.

 #### Create Todo items